 The first, and most crucial part of dishwasher maintenance, is to clean the filter.
 Filters stop large chunks of food and gunk for reaching the drain pump, where they could cause damage.

 Dirty clogged dishwasher filters will trap food bits which, if not removed, will rot and cause a bad smell.
-You may notice that your dishes are coming out after a cycle with small food particles stuck to them – this can be a sign of a dirty filter.
+You may notice that your dishes are still dirty or coming out after a cycle with small food particles stuck to them – this can be a sign of a dirty filter.

 Filter Cleaning Steps: